Gender inequality: Impact and counteractions

 The ODI maintains that society limits governments' ability to act on economic incentives.

 NGOs tend to protect women against gender inequality and structural violence.

 During war, combatants primarily target men.
 Both sexes die however, due to disease, malnutrition and incidental crime and violence, as well as the battlefield injuries which predominantly affect men.
 A 2009 review of papers and data covering war related deaths disaggregated by gender concluded "It appears to be difficult to say whether more men or women die from conflict conditions overall."
 The ratio also depends on the type of war, for example in the Falklands War, 904 of the 907 who died were men.
 Conversely figures for war deaths in 1990, almost all relating to civil war, gave ratios in the order of 1.3 males per female.

 Another opportunity to tackle gender inequality is presented by modern information and communication technologies.
-In a carefully controlled study, it has been shown that women embrace digital technology more than men.
-Given that digital information and communication technologies have the potential to provide access to employment, education, income, health services, participation, protection, and safety, among others (ICT4D), the natural affinity of women with these new communication tools provide women with a tangible bootstrapping opportunity to tackle social discrimination.
-A target of global initiatives such as the United Nations Sustainable Development Goal 5 is to enhance the use of enabling technology to promote the empowerment of women.
+A 2011 study analyzing data sets from 12 Latin American countries and 13 African countries has shown that women become active users of digital technology more than men in developing countries, when you control for variables such as education, income and profession.
+Given that digital information and communication technologies can help provide access to employment, education, income, health services, participation, protection, and safety, among others (ICT4D), the affinity of women with these new communication tools can provide women with a tangible opportunity to tackle social discrimination.
+A target of global initiatives such as the United Nations Sustainable Development Goal 5 is to enhance the use of technology to empower women.